robertknight/anchor-quote/README.md

   - Anchoring should be fast whether quotes can be located in the document or not. dom-anchor-text-quote relies on the diff-match-patch library which exhibits very poor performance in certain cases when the text is not found
-  - dom-anchor-text-quote anchors one selector at a time, with the result that some work is repeated for each annotation that is anchored.
+  - Efficient anchoring of batches of selectors. dom-anchor-text-quote anchors one selector at a time, with the result that some work is repeated for each annotation that is anchored.
 This library aims to support more efficient anchoring of batches of selectors

 ## Usage